qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 | Time: 120 min | Level: Advanced | Output: [GitHub](https://github.com/qdrant/) |
 | --- | ----------- | ----------- |----------- |

-Having already completed their online training, corporate employees might want to refer back old course materials.
+With chatbots, companies can scale their training programs to accommodate a large workforce, delivering consistent and standardized learning experiences across departments, locations, and time zones.
+Furthermore, having already completed their online training, corporate employees might want to refer back old course materials.
 Most of this information is proprietary to the company, and manually searching through an entire library of materials takes time.
 However, a chatbot built on this knowledge can respond in the blink of an eye.

 With a simple RAG pipeline, you can build a private chatbot.
 In this tutorial, you will combine open source tools inside of a closed infrastructure and tie them together with a reliable framework.
 This custom solution lets you run a chatbot without public internet access.
 You will be able to keep sensitive data secure without compromising privacy.